kmarouda/Collapse_Curvature/README.md

 Crevolution.jl: contains all the main functions needed for the evolution.
-CrConvergence.jl: does a convergence test running 3 different resolutions CrPlotsConvergence.jl: produces the L-2 norm convergence and pointwise convergence plots Kruns.jl: Runs different initial data and computes the Kretschmann invariant throughout the evolution.
+CrConvergence.jl: does a convergence test running 3 different resolutions CrPlotsConvergence.jl: produces the L-2 norm convergence and pointwise convergence plots curvatureinv.jl: inputs the form of the Kretschmann invariant into the code, as computed in the relevant mathematica file Kruns.jl: Runs different initial data and computes the Kretschmann invariant throughout the evolution.
 KrContour.jl: Creates a contour plot of the Kretschmann invariant once the Kruns.jl file has produced the data